PomfretFRC7760/Reefscape/README.md

     - [ ] Locate and drive to algae with neural processing (might not be added, singular limelight currently facing wrong way for this)
     - [x] Intuitive control interface for semi autonomous (Smartdashboard sendablechoosers with reference field map?)
     - [ ] Limelight pipeline switching (we only have one limelight and have to make the most of it)
-    - [ ] Manual drive override (if semi auto ever craps the bed)
+    - [x] Manual drive override (if semi auto ever craps the bed)
 - [ ] PID tuning and position control for lift and intakes
 - [ ] More commands for lift and intakes for autonomous
 - [ ] Rework subsystems to account for recent hardware design changes
-- [ ] Better control interface (move some controls over to smartdashboard)
+- [x] Better control interface (move some controls over to smartdashboard)
+- [ ] Build autos from smartdashboard